-Transportation costs are covered for any off-island adoption.
+Take a look at all the other wonderful dogs in need of a home.
+Transportation costs can be covered in certain circumstances for off-island adoptions.
 This includes travel to Europe or North America!
-The adoption fee of $70 includes de-worming, two vaccinations, a microchip and spay/neuter.
+The adoption fee of $70 includes de-worming, two vaccinations, a microchip, and spay/neuter.
 Some destinations require vaccination against rabies ($20).
 You must have a securely fenced yard.
 Contact: SEAWF via +599 318-1102 (phone or Whatsapp) or firstname.lastname@example.org

 We make more minutes

 With three clips we can call it a series.
 In this playlist, you find more inspiration and information on Statia, the beautiful Caribbean gem.